TrellixVulnTeam/RESTy_09HZ/README.md

 In this first phase, our goal is to setup the basic scaffolding of the application, with intent being to add more functionality to the system as we go.
 This initial build sets up the file structure so that we can progressively build this application in a scalable manner.

+In this final phase of the RESTy build, we will be adding some more fidelity to the application, including a menu with a more detailed view of our history, as well as an about us page.

 ## User Stories

 > Users